⭳ Download article

 Our lawyers keep up with the latest trends and issues in New Zealand law and business, and regularly publish articles and reports on current topics.

-The Electronic Transactions Act 2002 (Act) is the legislative backdrop for electronically giving information and entering contracts.
-The Act’s main purposes are to:
+Part 4 of the Contract and Commercial Law Act 2017 (Act) (previously the Electronic Transactions Act 2002) is the legislative backdrop for electronically giving information and entering contracts.
+The main purpose of Part 4 of the Act is to:

 When are electronic contracts legally binding?

 The process of entering contracts electronically is essentially the same as when done in hard copy – an offer is required from one party and acceptance of the offer is required from the second party.

 The Act clarifies the timing of contract formation by stating that when acceptance of a contract is sent by electronic communication (e.g. email or text), the contract is formed when the email/text arrives at the recipient’s address, not when it is read or sent.
 However, parties can contract out of this and specify in their agreement when contract formation takes place.